SideeX/sideex-api/tutorials/tutorial.md

 </style> -->
 #  <span class="First">SideeX-API</span>

-This is SideeX JavaScript API for recording and playing web browsing behavior.
-The API can be embeded in a webpage without installing a browser web extension.
+SideeX JavaScript API is a JS library running on a webpage for recording and playing web browsing behavior.
+As opposed to acting as a browser web extension, the API can be directly embedded and used within a webpage via JavaScript.

 #    Installation
 ```javascript